 The right CRM depends on your company size, structure, budget, talent, and other technology.
-Here are points of comparison between the HubSpot CRM vs. Salesforce CRM to guide you to the right decision.
+There are many HubSpot alternatives, and here are the specific points of comparison between the HubSpot CRM vs. Salesforce CRM to guide you to the right decision.

 The HubSpot Sales Tool (CRM) is free to users– as many as you have (yes, that means unlimited users can access the tool).

-Digging into the specifics, Salesforce does offer a lot of different options so that you can customize what you need -- and what you don’t -- to stay within budget.
+Digging into the specifics, Salesforce offers a lot of different options to customize what you need -- and what you don't -- to stay within budget.

 With the HubSpot CRM, you can have as many users as you need for as many contacts as you require, for free.